 If you’re one of the 15 million Americans living with a food allergy, you know how scary it can be.
 There’s no way to predict how your body will react when you’re exposed.
 You might have a mild reaction one time and a severe reaction the next, but food allergy testing helps decrease the fear by exposing meals that could be life-threatening.

-If you have a food allergy your symptoms can range from mild to severe.
+Food allergy symptoms can range from mild to severe.
 They may include:

 You may even experience a life-threatening reaction called anaphylaxis that needs to be treated right away.
 One way to decrease your risk is to carry an epinephrine pen at all times.
 It can reverse your symptoms in just a few minutes.